DavidScales/oss/oss/README.md

   * Prepend a licensing header using a file-type appropriate comment (for HTML, CSS, and JS files)
 * Stage these changes and commit them

+Check that there are no errors in the terminal.

 You can run the script as many times as you need (e.g. it won't prepend headers to files that already have them).

 If you need to undo everything for some reason, before you push, use